-A Will is a legal document which only becomes operational at death.
-Therefore, you can change your will as many times as you desire during your lifetime and when you pass away, it is your last will that controls.
+A Will is a legal document that transfers your assets to the people and organizations you wish to receive them.
+A will only becomes operational at death.
+You can change your will as many times as you desire during your lifetime and when you pass away, it is your last will that controls.

 A will can be hand drafted by you or attorney drafted.
-We strongly recommend that a will be attorney drafted because there are several legal requirements that are necessary to be contained in a will in order for it to be valid and enforceable.
+We strongly recommend that a will be attorney drafted because there are several legal requirements that must be met in order for a will to be valid and enforceable.
 You don’t get a second chance, so do it right the first time!

 This is the person or entity you choose to follow the directions in your will and administer your estate in accordance with applicable laws (generally with the help of an attorney who specializes in this area).
 You should name one or two alternate Executors who would serve, just in case your initial Executor predeceases you, cannot act for you, or simply has decided not to serve as Executor.

-If you have minor children, it is imperative that you name a Guardian of the Person who would oversee raising your child or children should you die.
-If you fail to make such an appointment, then someone (who you may not have chosen at all) may petition the court to become legally appointed as Guardian of the Person.
+If you have minor children, it is imperative that you name a guardian to raise your child or children, and manage the assets left to them.
+The person named to raise your child (Guardian of the Person) need not be the same person designated to manage the assets left to your child (Guardian of the Estate).
+If you fail to appoint a guardian, then someone (who you may not have chosen at all) may petition the court to be appointed as guardian.
 Naming alternate guardians is important here as well.

-This is the individual or entity who may be required to hold assets you leave to your minor child or children until the child becomes an adult.
-The guardian could use the assets for the health, education, support and maintenance of the minor child, but when the child becomes an adult (in California that is age 18) the assets are legally required to be transferred to the child.
+BEWARE: California law requires a guardian to transfer assets held for a child to that child upon his or her 18th birthday.
 Many parents say they would turn over in their grave if the assets were handed over to their child when he or she is 18 because the visions of uncontrolled spending, fast cars, and week long parties flash before their eyes!
 There are ways to avoid this disaster from occurring by using a testamentary trust in the will.
-See Will.
+Click here for How to Leave Assets to Minors.

 In your will you can leave certain items such as a treasured ring, family heirloom or particular piece of real estate to a person you designate.